-Mark is the founder, CEO and chief product officer of Zynga.
+Mark is the founder and chief product officer of Zynga.
 He founded the company in 2007 with a mission of connecting the world through games, and in founding zynga.org, he also believes that games can do good

 On his way to creating Zynga, Mark started three companies.
 In 2003, he launched Tribe.net, one of the first social networks.
 Before that, he founded Support.com, a pioneer in automating tech support, and took it public.
 In 1995, he launched FreeLoader, the first web-based consumer push company.
 Mark started his career in new media and venture capital before he discovered his calling as a consumer technology entrepreneur.
 Mark also made founding investments in Napster, Brightmail, Twitter and Facebook.

 Mark graduated summa cum laude from University of Pennsylvania’s Wharton School of Business and earned an MBA from Harvard Business School.
 He is an angel investor in multiple Silicon Valley startups and regularly gives lectures to aspiring entrepreneurs.

 Brian Wong is the founder of kiip (pronounced “keep”), a mobile rewards network, backed by True Ventures.
 Kiip has raised over $4.4 million in funding to date and is redefining the advertising industry through a “moments”-based model, versus the traditional attention-based screen estate model.
 Very recently, Kiip was listed by Forbes as one of the “4 Hot Online Ad Companies to Put on Your Watch List”, and was also named to the Dow Jones’ FasTech50 List.